How to Create an Environmental Activism Campaign

 Once you have contacted any newspapers or news stations online I also recommend calling the news desk and making sure they got it.
 They may have an inbox full and doing this will drastically increase the chance of their eyes landing on your email.
 And you can give them the pitch right there on the phone.
 Here’s an example call:

 “Hello!
 Good afternoon.
 How are you?
-My name is Rob Greenfield and I’m currently cycling across America on a bamboo bicycle.
+My name is Rob Greenfield and I’m currently cycling across the United States on a bamboo bicycle.
 I just pulled into Cleveland and I’m hosting a massive demonstration on food waste where I’m collecting huge amounts of food from the local grocery store dumpsters and then putting it on display in Cleveland Public Square.
 I thought you’d want to know about this and might want to come out and report on it.”

 As always, be excited and be positive.
 Be confident that they’d want to come out to report.
 If they don’t, well you have nothing to lose, because you won’t be meeting them.
 It’s easy to be nervous about contacting the media but just remember that everyone is a human being and that none of us are better than others.
 If you had a chance to sit with any of these people in their house without them knowing you were there you’d quickly see just how human they are.
 So just treat everyone like a human being.
 As with social media treat the media as a numbers game as well.
 Just assume that you are going to need to get a large number of no’s before you ever get a yes.
 Get excited for a no because that means you reached someone.
 When I used to sell educational books it took about 20 no’s to get to a sale, so I counted the no’s knowing that if I got about 20 of them then I should have a sale.